-NaN (no available number) - used for agencies with no new enrollments.
-Nsf (insufficient data) - used for agencies with missing data.
 Source: Alaska Part C Data System.
+Complete data not available for FFY21 due to State Database update

-Alaska Part C reports on findings identified through analysis of annual census data collected by its Part C database for indicators 8a and 8c.
-FFY15 was the initiation of a Part C database count for indicator 8b.
-Alaska Part C statewide annual progress is noted here:
+Alaska Part C reports on findings identified through analysis of annual census data collected by its Part C database for indicators 8a, 8b and 8c.
+Due to an outage of the ILP database and development of a new data platform, indicator 8b data was unavailable in FFY21 Alaska Part C statewide annual progress is noted here: